 Are we there yet?

 The detour continued.
 Did Mary wonder if her detour culminated with Jesus’ birth?
 Is that “there?”
 As she feels the baby wiggling, does she ponder where along this road, the promised King living inside her would make his debut?
-No women to aid in her comfort and safety.
-No one to celebrate.
-“There” defies any image she may have held in her mind.
+“There” may have appeared as a foggy destination.

 Henri Nouwen writes, “To wait open-endedly is an enormously radical attitude toward life.
 So is trust that something will happen to us that is far beyond our own imaginings.
 So, too, is giving up control over our future and letting God define our life, trusting that God molds us according to God’s love and not according to our fear.
 The spiritual life is a life in which we wait, actively present to the moment, trusting that new things will happen to us, new things that are far beyond our imagination, fantasy, or prediction.” (“The Spirituality of Waiting”)